 - We’re frequently referred cases by other attorneys and by former clients.
 We consider it a great compliment that our colleagues in the legal profession, and our former clients, think highly enough of our Firm to refer us to their friends and family.

 - We’ve earned hundreds of positive client reviews.
 Perhaps the best indicator of the quality of our services as car accident lawyers is the kind words that our past clients have felt compelled to share.
 We encourage you to browse our reviews on Google, and to check out more written testimonials here.

 - We are not afraid to take your case to trial.
 Many car accident injury law firms in Tampa want to settle your case as quickly as possible.
 While promptness is certainly a goal of ours, we will not hesitate to take your case to trial if that’s what in your best interest.
 We encourage you to check out our history of jury verdicts and settlements here.

-The Correct Steps to Take After an Auto Accident in Tampa
+The Correct Steps to Take After an Auto Accident

 When you’ve been involved in a car accident, it can be physically and emotionally stressful.
 You can be disoriented and confused.
 But it’s important to stay calm and keep your head on straight.
 Here are some important steps you can take after a car accident.

 1. Stay Safe